 Riverstone's Individuals and Societies classes encourage students to respect and understand multiple perspectives on historical and contemporary issues.
 In this way, teachers work toward the IB mission to help students see how "other people, with their differences, can also be right."
 To facilitate this mission of open-mindedness, we use an inquiry approach.
 Teachers empower students to investigate historical trends and key concepts such as change, systems, and global interaction.
 Students learn to research, write, present, organize ideas, and develop time management skills.
 Through the internationally published MYP Individuals and Societies Criteria, grades 6-10 students are assessed on the following areas: knowing and understanding, investigating, communicating, and thinking critically.

-Group 3 - Individuals and Societies Gr 9 or 10 US History World History Asian History - High School - Grade 9-12 Ļ Two of the three core Gr 11 DP Global Politics 11 SL or HL DP World Religions 11 SL DP Psychology 11 SL or HL humanities classes must be taken in grade 9 and 10. Ļ Gr 12 DP Global Politics 12 SL or HL DP World Religions 12 SL DP Psychology 12 SL or HL
+Group 3 - Individuals and Societies Gr 9 or 10 US History World History Psychology - High School - Grade 9-12 Two of the three core humanities classes must be taken in grade 9 and 10.
+1 Gr 11 DP Global Politics 11 SL or HL DP World Religions 11 SL DP Psychology 11 SL or HL 1 Gr 12 DP Global Politics 12 SL or HL DP World Religions 12 SL DP Psychology 12 SL or HL

 US History

 Teacher: Courtney Maxwell-Shey

 In this course, students will engage with coursework designed to unravel the intricate tapestry of America's past.
 Through four highly rigorous units, students will dive into the roots of the U.S government, explore the revolutionary and divisive periods of the American Revolution and Civil War, navigate and understand the 1900's decades and their transformative nature, and end by completing a comprehensive analysis of the complexities of modern US history.
 Throughout the course, students will continually enhance these essential skills; communication, knowledge acquisition, investigation, and critical thinking.
 Students will not only gain a deep appreciation for the journey of America but will develop the skills necessary for thoughtful citizenship in our ever evolving world.

 World History

 Teacher: Erica Serros

 In this course, students explore global history by focusing on concepts of identity and change.
 The course is built around the units "What and Why Study History and Societies", "Global Interactions", "Change", "Aesthetics", and "Time, Place and Space".
 For each unit, students will closely examine a specific case study on the theme as a class before choosing another case study to pursue and share in group research.
 During the course, students will engage with primary and secondary sources, practice the skills of historical thinking, and learn the art of historical argumentation and analysis.

-Asian History

-This course explores the rich history of Asia through a modern perspective.
-This is a course where students will dive into the multifaceted aspects of the very diverse continent.
-Students will unravel the essence of Asia, examining its diverse cultures through the lenses of aesthetics in language, geography, food, and religion.
-They will navigate the historical landscape, tracing ancient trade routes and analyze the profound impacts of globalization, from early exchanges to the modern use of global manufacturing.
-Understand the many political systems throughout Asia both presently and in the past.
-Additionally, students analyze the wars that have shaped the continent from the 1900's to the present day.
+Psychology

+Teacher: TBD

+Students in psychology will explore the ideas, theories, and methods of the scientific study of behavior and mental processes.
+They will examine the concepts of psychology through reading and discussion and analyze data from psychological research studies.
+The skills that are addressed include the ability to connect psychology concepts and theories to real-life scenarios, understanding and interpreting data in social sciences, and analyzing research studies in psychology.
+Students will explore the biological bases of behavior, sensation and perception, learning, and cognitive processes.

-DP Global Politics 11 SL or HL Teacher: Erica Serros
+DP Global Politics 11 SL or HL

+Teacher: Erica Serros

 The first year of the International Baccalaureate Diploma Programme (IB DP) Global Politics course is an immersive exploration of political concepts and international relations.
 Students delve into key topics such as power, sovereignty, human rights, and development, gaining a nuanced understanding of global issues.
 The curriculum encourages critical thinking and analysis, fostering an appreciation for diverse perspectives.
-Students engage in in-depth research, honing their skills in evaluating sources and constructing well-reasoned arguments.
-The course also emphasizes the development of research and communication skills, preparing students for the demands of the second year.
-Overall, the first year sets a solid foundation for comprehensive political understanding and academic excellence.
+Students engage in in-depth research, honing their skills in evaluating sources and constructing